 Faculty Publications (Cinematic Arts)

-Feminist Research Institute Lecture Series (Research Centers)
+Feminist Research Institute Lecture Series (Museums and Research Centers)

 Finding Aids (University Libraries)This collection includes items that help locate materials.
 Finding aids in this collection include the Chicano Studies Serials on microfilm, the Gigante collection, the Latino comic book and graphic art collection, and Literature of Folklore.